-Christmas Cactus is a common houseplant that blooms during Christmas, but its long green arms are attractive throughout the year.
+Christmas Cactus is a common houseplant that blooms during Christmas, but its long green stems are attractive throughout the year.
 It is a plant worthy of appreciation with cultivars in a rainbow of colors.
 These ten facts about Christmas Cactus will help you care for your plant.

 1. It is a cactus but thrives in cooler temperatures.
 Christmas Cactus needs to be kept away from heat sources.
 A Christmas Cactus will blossom longer when exposed to only cooler temperatures.
 For best results, keep your Christmas Cactus in a cool place (away from heaters and fireplaces) with no frequent drafts (right next to a frequently used door would not be a good place).
 Significant temperature changes can cause the blooms to drop off the plant before opening.
 The optimal temperature for a Christmas Cactus is 68 °F (20 °C).